100 Most Important Vocabulary Words for MDCAT

 Scoring high in the English section of the MDCAT requires a strong command of vocabulary.
 The following words are carefully picked up to provide best results in synonyms and antonyms section in MDCAT.

-I present to you hundred most Important Vocabulary Words for Synonyms and Antonyms for MDCAT 2025 with direct focus on understanding the meaning and at least two synonyms for each.
+I present to you hundred most Important Vocabulary Words for MDCAT with direct focus on understanding the meaning and at least two synonyms for each.
 Let’s dive in!

 MDCAT Vocabulary Words: